metzzarn/economy-planner-cra/README.md

 ## Development

 ### Running
-Run the project in development mode using `npm start`.
+Run the project using `npm start`.